-Both declaratory awards and awards from states that have not signed the New York Convention (eg, Angola, Iraq, Tajikistan) can by no means be enforced in Germany.
+Declaratory awards and awards from states that have not signed the New York Convention (eg, Angola, Iraq, Tajikistan) cannot be enforced in Germany.

 4.4 Process of Enforcing Arbitral Awards

 The procedure for recognition and enforcement of a foreign arbitral award is governed by Section 1061 of the Code of Civil Procedure (ZPO).